keithhubner/100-days-of-code/log.md

 **Today's Progress**:
 - Trying to work out how to get the more complicated field values into JSON, mainly the multiple recipe ingredients and their amounts.
 - Having a break from javascript and going to spend some time with CSS

+### Day 22: July 20, 2021
+**Today's Progress**:
+- Trying to not pass out in the heat mainly!
+- Started working through CSS course, playing with some basic examples.